GodFather850/Linux-File-Management/README.md

-# Linux-File-Management
+# Linux-File-Management  🐧
 A Simple guide to managing files and directories in Linux with examples and explanation.

-# Linux File Management 🐧

-A simple guide to managing files and directories in Linux with examples and explanations.

 ---

-##Basic Commands
+#Basic Commands

 | Command | Description | Example |
 |----------|--------------|----------|